Chart Color Schemes

 Health performance in Warrnambool - North is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Warrnambool - North faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low, at approximately 50% of the total population (11,976 people).
+Approximately 50% (~12,013 people) have private health cover, lower than the national average of 55.3%.

 Frequently Asked Questions - Health